 Possible Locations: The Hadvir Hahadash school in Armon Hanatziv is one potential location.
 Here, participants will be learning in an outdoor classroom space that is built out of recycled tired and mud.
 Anther potential location, Chava v’Adam, is located outside Modi’in, between Jerusalem and Tel Aviv.
 There is also Kibbutz Lotan, which runs a Green Apprenticeship permaculture program and has an entire village made out of mud domes.
 This location is 3.5-4 hours south of Jerusalem, almost to Eilat.

-Time: Four hours, not including travel time to and from the site
+Time: 4 hours, excl. travel time to and from the site

 Basic Module Timetable:

 9:00-9:30 Introduction to the site and Israel’s environment

 9:30-10:00 Session about progressive environmental work being done in Israel

 10:00-12:00 Participants have the opportunity to build with mud

 12:00-13:00 Session about significance of working with the land in Judaism and the benefits of building with mud

 We are happy to help you find the best option to make your trip as memorable as possible.